 Milan coach Clarence Seedorf revealed he consulted former boss Carlo Ancelotti ahead of his team's second leg against Atletico Madrid.

-Seedorf's men will visit the Spanish capital on March 11 hoping to overturn a 1-0 deficit from their UEFA Champions League last 16 first leg and the former Dutch midfielder believes Ancelotti - Real Madrid's head coach - will help him plot the downfall of Atletico.
+Seedorf's men will visit the Spanish capital on March 11 hoping to overturn a 1-0 deficit from their UEFA Champions League round-of-16 first leg and the former Dutch midfielder believes Ancelotti - Real Madrid's head coach - will help him plot the downfall of Atletico.

 Not only are Atletico the local rivals of Ancelotti's current employers, the 54-year-old Italian also coached Milan for eight years.